• Why Us

 You can also pre-add content to your library, including photos, videos, and GIFs.
 In addition to this, you can also label your media for easy organization and even upload media directly to your library from Canva and other online graphic design tools.

-Instagram famously only lets you have a single link anywhere on the platform.
-You get one link in your bio, and that’s it.
+Instagram famously only lets you have a single link anywhere on the platform (they actually now allow you to have 5 – but this tool still matters a ton if you’re serious about growing on Instagram).
 You can’t add links to posts (you can, but they won’t be clickable) and until recently you had to have 10k+ followers to share links in Stories.
 That changed recently, but a Story Link sticker still isn’t enough for most brands.

 Enter the Link In Bio tool.